FAQ about Loveland's Historic Preservation Program

 What is the difference between the Loveland Historic Preservation Commission and the Loveland Historical Society?

 While the Loveland Historic Preservation Commission and the Loveland Historical Society both work to help preserve our City's history, they have different missions and goals and work in different ways.
 The Historic Preservation Commission (HPC) is an official body recognized by the City of Loveland that serves to advise City Council on matters related to the preservation of our historic buildings and sites.
-To learn more about the difference between these organizations, download this Informational Flyer.

 Can I build an addition onto my historic landmark?